bhaskarsantoshk/problem-solving/takeUForward/graph/Revision.md

 * Make sure to see the order while accessing things from graph
 * Do not add vis array within the for loop , add it while popping from PQ after filtering the vis.

+## Kruskal's Algorithm for Minimum Spanning Tree (MST)

+### Key Concepts:

+1. **Graph Representation**:
+   - The graph is represented as an adjacency list, where each node has a list of adjacent nodes and the corresponding edge weights.

+2. **Kruskal’s Algorithm**:
+   - Kruskal’s algorithm is a **greedy algorithm** that finds the MST of a graph by sorting all edges in non-decreasing order of their weights and adding them to the MST if they don’t form a cycle.
+   - To prevent cycles, we use the **Disjoint Set (Union-Find)** data structure.

+3. **Disjoint Set (Union-Find)**:
+   - Used to keep track of which vertices are connected in the MST.
+It supports two operations:
+      - **Find**: To determine the set (or parent) a vertex belongs to.
+      - **Union**: To merge two sets.
+   - The **union by size** strategy ensures that the smaller tree is attached to the root of the larger tree, keeping the tree flat and making the operations efficient.

+---

+### Steps in the Code:

+1. **Convert Adjacency List to Edge List**:
+   - Traverse the adjacency list to create a list of edges.
+Each edge is represented as a triplet `(u, v, weight)` where `u` and `v` are vertices and `weight` is the edge weight.

+2. **Sort the Edges**:
+   - Sort all the edges based on their weights in non-decreasing order.

+3. **Initialize the Disjoint Set**:
+   - Use the **Disjoint Set** data structure to track the connected components and avoid cycles.

+4. **Iterate Over Edges**:
+   - For each edge, check if the vertices `u` and `v` are in different sets (i.e., they don't form a cycle).
+   - If they are in different sets, add the edge to the MST and unite the sets.

+5. **Return the Total MST Weight**:
+   - The total weight of the MST is accumulated and returned after processing all edges.

+---

+### Time Complexity:
+- **O(N + E)** for building the edge list, where `N` is the number of vertices and `E` is the number of edges.
+- **O(M log M)** for sorting the edges, where `M` is the total number of edges.
+- **O(M * 4 * α)** for the Disjoint Set operations (union-find with path compression), where `α` is the inverse Ackermann function, which grows very slowly and can be treated as constant for practical purposes.

+### Space Complexity:
+- **O(N + E)** for storing the graph and Disjoint Set data.

 ## Kosaraju’s Algorithm for SCC (Strongly Connected Components)

 ### Steps: